Tina-Gh/Database/SQL Course by Colt Steele at Udemy/Section 3_Creating Databases and Tables/Readme.md

 ## 2. Code: Dropping Databases

--To drop a database:
+- To drop a database:

   DROP DATABASE database_name;

-- For Example:
+- example:

   DROP DATABASE hello_world_db;

   <em>!: Remember to be careful with this command!
-Once you drop a database, it's gone!<em>
+Once you drop a database, it's gone!</em>

 ## 3. Code: Using Databases